mola/coding_guidelines/cxx/programming_guide.md

 #### Prefer Pre-Increment To Post-Increment

+The semantics of post-increment include making a copy of the value being incremented, returning it, and then pre-incrementing the 'work value'.
+This can be a huge issue for iterators.

+- Prefer pre-increment (`++y`) to post-increment (`y++`).

 #### Difference Between Char And String

 Single characters should use single quotes instead of double quotes.
 Double